 Agreeing to regular salary reviews as part of your compensation package means that, even if you don't quite hit the mark this time, you have the potential to demonstrate your value and negotiate again in the future.

 When you have agreed on the final compensation package, always get the details in writing.
 This will usually take the form of contract, protecting the interests of both the company and the employee.

 We wish you luck with your salary negotiations!
 It may seem daunting, but you've impressed them enough to secure a job offer so you're on the home stretch.
 Be clear on what you will and won't accept and you'll have your feet settled under a new desk in no time.

-Get a free CV critique to find out if your CV will help you get the best compensation package.
+Get a free CV review to find out if your CV will help you to get the best compensation package.